 With American Express, you can earn a referral bonus, even if your friend wants a different card than you have.
 The amount of your referral bonus depends on the card that you generated the referral from, not the card that your friend winds up getting.
-For example, you can earn a referral bonus of 15,000 Membership Reward points on your Amex Platinum card, if you refer a friend to one of the Hilton cards (in this scenario, your friend will get the normal Hilton signup offer).
+For example, you can earn a referral bonus of 15,000 Membership Rewards points on your Amex Platinum card, if you refer a friend to one of the Hilton cards (in this scenario, your friend will get the normal Hilton signup offer).
 In other words, you can pretty much always earn a referral bonus, whenever a friend is interested in ANY of the Amex credit cards.
 You should start by referring from the card that earns you the most valuable referral, and once you've hit the maximum referral bonus amount for that card, move on to the next one.

-Amex's Membership Reward and cashback cards can earn referrals from almost every Amex card, including airline and hotel cards, as well as other Membership Reward and cashback cards.
+Amex's Membership Rewards and cashback cards can earn referrals from almost every Amex card, including airline and hotel cards, as well as other Membership Rewards and cashback cards.
 However, their co-branded airline and hotel cards can only refer friends to other cards within the same family.
-You can earn a referral from co-branded Membership Reward cards (such as the Ameriprise and Morgan Stanley cards) when your friend gets a different card, but these co-branded cards are not an option for your friend to get through a referral.
+You can earn a referral from co-branded Membership Rewards cards (such as the Morgan Stanley cards) when your friend gets a different card, but these co-branded cards are not an option for your friend to get through a referral.